Excel parser settings

 .Keep this setting empty to preserve empty source strings.
 In that case, the translator could change the translation.

-Make the the setting the same as
+If this setting is the same as

 sourceColumns